Stig Wennerström (colonel): Arrest and conviction

-In the morning of 30 June 1963, Wennerström was on his way to his work at the Ministry for Foreign Affairs in central Stockholm.
+In the morning of 20 June 1963, Wennerström was on his way to his work at the Ministry for Foreign Affairs in central Stockholm.
 Just as he passed the Riksbron Bridge, three people from SÄPO came up behind Wennerström and arrested him.
 After his arrest, Wennerström was brought to SÄPO's premises on Bergsgatan in Kungsholmen, where the hearings began immediately.
-At the same time, Wennerström's house on Skirnervägen 20 in Djursholm was locked for a search warrant that would take almost a week.
+At the same time, Wennerström's house on Skirnervägen 20 in Djursholm was sealed off for a residential search that would take almost a week.
 Initially, Wennerström denied the charges.
 At the same time, SÄPO failed to develop the film rolls containing Wennerström's photographs of secret documents.
 An expert was called in, and after three and a half days, found the right method.
 When the photographed documents were displayed to Wennerström, he confessed, but at the same time denied that his spying had been directed against Sweden.
 Soon, however, he was convicted.
 During the six years prior to his arrest, Wennerström is believed to have handed over 20,000 pages of secret documents about the Swedish defences.
 The documents contained information about the Swedish Air Force's strategy, secret military bases, and radar defense and mobilization plans.

-Wennerström was initially sentenced to life in prison, the most severe peacetime sentence (under a military tribunal in wartime, treason could have been punishable by execution by firing squad, before Sweden banned capital punishment even in wartime in 1973).
+Wennerström was initially sentenced to life in prison, the most severe peacetime sentence.
 In 1972 the Swedish government commuted the sentence to 20 years, despite the Supreme Commander, General Stig Synnergren, still considering him to be a high security risk.
 He was paroled in 1974 after serving a total of 10 years; the norm in Sweden at the time was to release prisoners after they had served half their sentences.

 Personal life and death

 In 1939 he married Ulla-Greta Carlsson (1919–2015), the daughter of consul Eric Carlsson and Helga Andersson.
 He had two daughters.
 One of his daughters, Christine, made headlines in 1957 when at the age of 16 she ran away to elope with her 18-year-old boyfriend, a Senate page named Huw Williams.
-The couple was apprehended eighteen days later in Pennsylvania, having been denied in their effort to obtain a marriage license in several states, and in Canada.
+The couple was apprehended eighteen days later in Pennsylvania, US, having been denied in their effort to obtain a marriage license in several states, and in Canada.

 Wennerström died on 21 March 2006 at the retirement home Tallgården in Enebyberg, north of Stockholm.
 The funeral took place on 28 March 2006 at Altorp's Cemetery Chapel in Djursholm and he was buried on 3 May 2006 at Djursholm's Cemetery.